-It is most commonly diagnosed in adults in middle age and can result in severe disfigurement, serious complicating conditions, and premature death.
-It has both an insidious onset and slow progression and may be difficult to diagnose in the early stages, only being diagnosed when the external features, especially of the face, become noticeable.
+It is most commonly diagnosed in middle-aged adults and can result in severe disfigurement, serious complicating conditions, and premature death.
+It has both an insidious onset and slow progression and may be difficult to diagnose in the early stages, only being diagnosed when the external features, especially those of the face, become noticeable.

 Clinical presentation is often with a variety of relatively non-specific symptoms or medical problems.
 These include: